Drone Laws in Papua New Guinea

 In this article, you will find the drone laws in Papua New Guinea.

-Maximum Altitude: From an altitude of more than 120 meters (400 feet), you must report your planned maneuver to the NOTAM office at least 24 hours before the flight with details of the aircraft, you as a person including contact information and altitude.
+In case of an altitude of more than 120 meters (400 feet), you must report your planned maneuver to the NOTAM office at least 24 hours before the flight with details of the aircraft, you as a person including contact information and altitude.

 We have researched the listed drone regulations for Papua New Guinea to the best of our knowledge.
 We cannot guarantee the correctness of the information.
 If you want to be on the safe side, contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Papua New Guinea!